downloadpizza/book-1/en/loading_data.md

 version = "0.1.2"
 ```

 The "Cargo.lock" file is actually a .toml file, but the file extension isn't .toml.
-That's okay, we can use the `from-toml` command:
+That's okay, we can use the `from` command using the `toml` subcommand:

 ```
 > open Cargo.lock | from toml